 We learn denial, the ability to distract ourselves and shut down what we need and want.
 We deny what we observe or know to be true about others.
 We create fantasies of how we wish things could be, at the same time making excuses, to do nothing that would change the situation.
 The more we deny the less we heal, the more we lie to ourselves, the further we get from our true selves.
 Honesty becomes our biggest challenge.

 The Way Out

 In order to break ” the bondage of self “, we have to start at our spiritual center.
-We have to examine our belief about the Universe.
+We have to examine our beliefs about the Universe.
 The belief that the Universe is evil is a lie.
 We must realize that there is no such thing as evil.
 That it is only wrong thinking that leads to evil.
 We were made in the image of our Creator and his will for us is to be happy and prosper.
-The Universe was created specially to grow man.
-And like the soil will grow whatever is planted, it’s neutral, it only grows.
-If, we continue to plant dis-empowering beliefs we shouldn’t be surprised what we reap a lack of power in our lives.
+The Universe was created especially to grow man.
+The soil will grow whatever is planted, it’s neutral, it only grows.
+If we continue to plant dis-empowering beliefs, we shouldn’t be surprised that we reap a lack of power in our lives.
 It’s simple cause and effect.